 Welcome to the Rivers & Lakes Presbytery website.
 We are delighted to tell you about ourselves and to invite you to participate with us in Christ’s mission. – Paul Heidebrecht, Stated Clerk of Rivers & Lakes Presbytery – firstname.lastname@example.org

-How does your church fit into all this?
+How does your work on the denominational committee fit into this?

 Until I got on the Chaplains Work & Care Committee, I didn’t realize how significant it is that the EPC endorses chaplains.
 Many of our chaplains have told me they feel validated in their ministry because of the EPC.
 And the EPC has a reputation for endorsing excellent chaplains.
 We have maintained high standards for the men and women who serve in the military as well is in hospitals, hospice care and police forces.
 I credit Mark Jumper who used to be in our presbytery for raising the profile of chaplains in the EPC.
 The CWCC and our chaplain endorser, Mark Ingles, are doing valuable work for our church.

 Do you recommend combining pastoral and chaplaincy ministry?